cbeck88/visit_struct/README.md

 It should be noted that there are already libraries that do this, like `boost::fusion`, which does this and much much more.

-However, our library is a single-header, header-only library with no external dependencies.
+However, our library can be used as a single-header, header-only library with no external dependencies.
-`visit_struct.hpp` is in total about one hundred lines of code, depending on how you count.
+The core `visit_struct.hpp` is in total about one hundred lines of code, depending on how you count, and is fully functional on its own.

 `boost::fusion` is fairly complex and also supports many other features like registering the member functions.
 When you need more power, and you also need to support pre-C++11, that is what you should use, but for some applications, `visit_struct` is all that you need.

-## Integration with `boost`
+## Integration with `boost::fusion`

 `visit_struct` also has support code so that it can be used with "fusion-adapted structures".
 That is, any structure that `boost::fusion` knows about, can also be used with `visit_struct`,